theapache64/theapache64.github.io/src/content/blog/the-boy-who-loved-fireflies.md

 author: theapache64
 pubDatetime: 2025-07-27T15:00:00+00:00
 modDatetime: 2025-07-27T15:00:00+00:00
-title: The Boy Who Loved Fireflies and Electronics
+title: Learning Basic Electronics By Building FireFlies
 slug:
-    the-boy-who-loved-fireflies
+    learning-basic-electronics-by-building-fireflies
 featured: true
 draft: false
 description:
-    A heartwarming tale about curiosity, wonder, and the magic of nature's simplest creatures
+    Journey from missing real fireflies to learning basic electronics and building my own blinking "fireflies"
 tags:
-    - storytelling
+    - eletronics
-    - nature
+    - circuit
-    - childhood
+    - tooling
 ---
-There lived a boy who loved fireflies.
-But in recent years, the fireflies stopped coming for some reason.
-He started missing them.
+I love fireflies.
+But in recent years, they stopped coming for reasons I don't know.
+No tiny, glowing dots in the dark like they used to.
+I missed them more than I expected 😔

+[boy sad about fireflies not coming]

-One day, while browsing the internet, he came accross a topic called "Astable Multivibrator"—a clever circuit that can blink an LED, even with a 1.5V battery, and that too for over a year if optimised well(yeah, running 24/7)
+One day, while aimlessly browsing the web, I stumbled onto something called an Astable Multivibrator.
+It looked like magic to me TBH — a tiny circuit, that could blink an LED, even with a basic 1.5V battery, and could theoretically keep blinking for more than an YEAR if optimized well.
+YES! `> 365` days!...
+Instantly I asked myself: "Can I make my own fireflies with this?"
-[image:3]

-He thought, "I can make fireflies with this!"
-[image:4]

-But he didn’t know the basics of electronics, so he started learning: what is a resistor, a capacitor, and a transistor.
-He learned the basics one by one.
-[image:5]

-He used AI to ask his questions about basic electronics, even very simple ones.
-[image:6]

-Once he learned the items he needed to build the firefly, he rushed to the nearest electronics shop and bought the needed components.
-[image:7]

-He came back and built it, and luckily, it worked on the first try.
-Yes—the LED was blinking, but too fast.
-He asked Perplexity how to slow it down.
-Perplexity suggested increasing the resistance or the capacitor’s capacity.
-[image:8]

-Then he thought, "This blinks 24/7, but fireflies don’t blink all the time.
-I want them to blink only at night."
-Curious, he asked Perplexity: "How can I make this blink only at night?"
-[image:9]

-Perplexity suggested using an LDR—a Light Dependent Resistor—which changes resistance based on light.
-The boy was stunned: "That’s exactly what I need!"
-He double-checked if LDRs are real.
+But there was one big problem: I didn’t know the first thing about electronics, not even the difference between voltage and current (trust me).
+Plus, now I needed to learn what a resistor, a capacitor, and a transistor actually is and does.
+It was slow going, but step by step, I picked up the basics.
+I kept asking AI tools with my questions—sometimes embarrassingly simple ones and slowly, the fog began to lift 😇

+Loaded with just enough theory (and a lot of YouTube and AI advice), I took my bike with a shopping list in my pocket and bought my first few components.
+Back at home, I assembled my first blinking LED circuit.
+To my surprise, it worked on the first try!! (even softwares don't do this, IYKYK).

+But somethings still bugged me.
+One, it blinks all day.
+Two, the LED blinked at every second.
+Fireflies don't blink this fast and they don’t blink all day.
+These were true deal breakers.

+I wanted my firefly to only blink at night and slow down the blinking.
+The first part wud cut the energy consumption by half.
+I asked my first question: "How can I make it blink only at night?"
+Perplexity introduced me to the LDR (Light Dependent Resistor).
+I was mind-blown.
+That’s exactly what I needed.
+I couldn't believe it.
+It sounded like AI hallucination to me at tha time TBH.
+Just to be sure, I checked if LDRs are real.
 They are!
-Excited, he took his bike and went to the electronics shop to buy a few LDRs.
-[image:10]

-He came home excitedly and started to solder the LDR into the circuit.
-"Nah... it’s not working," he thought.
-Something was missing.
-He dug deeper and realized Perplexity had suggested the wrong connection.
-He made the right connection and—voilà!
-The LED didn’t blink when the room light was on.
-[image:11]

-But it blinked in low light.
-He turned to Perplexity again and asked how to adjust the sensitivity.
-The answer was to add a resistor in series with the LDR to set the right sensitivity—not just change the resistance to 500k ohms.
-[image:12]
+I jumped on my bike and rushed to the shop again.
+Got few.
+Soldered one into my circuit.

+It did NOT work!
+I realized I connected it wrong (my bad, Perplexity’s bad, or maybe we both 🤷🏼‍♂️).
+Once I hooked it up correctly, it was like magic: the LED would stay ON only in the dark.
+Even better, I learned I could adjust the sensitivity by adding an resistor in series with the LDR.

-To control the LED delay, he increased a 100k resistor to 500k, and the delay between each blink changed from 1s to 5s.
-He also experimented with different capacitors, which further changed the delay.
-To make this easier, he built his own simulator to predict the delay: https://a64.in/tools/astable-delay-simulator.html
+To fine-tune the blink delay, I discovered I can tweak with the capacitor and resistor values.
+I swapped out a 100kΩ resistor for 500kΩ and noticed the interval between blinks stretched from 1 to 5 seconds.
+I experimented with different capacitor values also and, after a lot of trial and error, even built my own little web-based simulator to predict blink delays -> https://a64.in/tools/astable-delay-simulator.html (I guess the software guy in me couldn't rest!).
-[image:13]

-After that, he wanted to verify if his resistor and capacitor values were optimal.
-He learned how to measure power consumption with a multimeter and discovered that using a lower-value capacitor and higher resistance was best.
-He then built another tool to calculate how long the circuit could run on a 1.5V AA battery—his calculations predicted 8.1 months.
-"That's good enough," he thought.
+After that, I wanted to verify if my resistor and capacitor values were optimal.
+I learned how to measure power consumption with a multimeter and discovered that using a lower-value capacitor and higher resistance was best.
+I built another calculator ,https://a64.in/tools/battery-life-calculator.html, to estimate how long my “firefly” would glow before the battery died — it showed over ~8 months, by my math.
-[image:14]

 But the road was not always smooth.
-At one point, one of his circuit builds stopped working.
-He tested all the components one by one—everything was working.
-Losing hope, he went to bed.
-The next morning, he thought: "What if it's not the components—what if it's the wires?"
-He tested each jumper wire and realized that most were broken or had high resistance.
-(He learned this from Perplexity.)
-From then on, he began using proper hookup wires.
+At one point, one of my circuit builds stopped working.
+I tested all the components one by one — everything was working.
+Losing hope, I went to bed.
+The next morning, I thought: "What if it's not the components—what if it's the wires?"
+I tested each jumper wire and some of them were broken or had high resistance  (I don't think I'll ever be able to trust jumper wires ever again :().
+From then on, I began using "hookup wires".

-[image:15]
+Another thing was, I missed having a simulator, so I searched the web and found tinkercad.com has a circuit simulator where you can drag and drop all the components and see if and how it works.
+It worked for simple circuits, but for mine, the astable multivibrator, it didn't for some reason.
+I tried falstad.com/circuit; the same thing happened.
+It also didn't work.
+I searched the web for the reason, and I've noticed that sometimes these simulators don't work well for complex circuits.

+One highlight was, the solder smoke.
+It was causing breathing issues (or atleast I felt difference is breathing after soldering).
+To help with that, I ripped out a cooler fan from an old CPU and connected with a 12v spare adapter and used it as a fume extractor (or redirector?
+I don't know what you call it).

-Then another interesting thing happened.
-One night, he realized he needed a 22μF capacitor instead of a 10μF.
-For the first time, he opened up a broken power supply board and carefully desoldered a 22μF capacitor.
-It felt like magic—free electronics components from broken boards!
+Second highlight was, one mid night, I realized I needed a 22μF capacitor instead of a 10μF.
+I opened up a broken power supply board.
+For the first time, it looked familiar.
+"Ahh.. capacitors, resisotrs and transistors 😂"..
+I tilted the board left-and-right to find the capacitor number, found one, and carefully desoldered a 22μF capacitor.
+It felt like magic — free electronics components from broken boards!
-[image:16]

-Another highlight was his usual debugging step: putting the finished circuit in a dark room and looking from far away to see if it really looked like a firefly.
-This one little blinking light brought a big sense of joy.
+Third highlight of my process was my usual debugging step: putting the finished circuit in a dark room and looking from far away to see if it really looked like a firefly.
+That one little blinking light brought me a big sense of joy.
-[image:17]

-At one point, to help with solder smoke, he ripped out a cooler fan from an old CPU and used it as a fume extractor—a creative hands-on hack.
-[image:18]

-Since his circuit was built freeform and powered by a battery, making it stand upright and neat was tricky.
-He tried using a glue gun, and even a 3D pen to create custom stands.
-Being inexperienced in these areas, he struggled, his designs looked pretty ugly—but they still worked.
-[image:19]

-By now, he had built five circuits.
-One was on a breadboard for tuning and testing.
-Once satisfied, he assembled the others using "dead bug" or freeform construction.
-He mounted the finished circuits in waterproof, transparent covers and placed them outside for his first real-world test—they worked, and that was good enough for him.
-[image:20]
+Mounting everything neatly was another adventure.
+My freeform circuits constantly toppled over or looked ugly—so I reached for hot glue, tried a cheap 3D pen, and fumbled through DIY “stands.”
+Ugly looking, but functional.
+Each new firefly felt more robust than the last.

+Eventually, I built five “fireflies” - one on a breadboard for tinkering and tuning, the others soldered together “dead bug” style and sealed in clear covers for the outdoors.
+The night I saw their gentle blinks line up in the dark, it was pure, peculiar joy. (ohh man!)

-He took a pause and looked back… “What am I doing?
-Why am I so exhilarated?”
+I took a pause and looked back… “What am I doing?
+Why am I so happy and excited?”
-The last time he felt this deeply immersed was when he was learning his first programming language, PHP, 7 or 8 years ago.
-Now, he realized, he was once again fully absorbed—learning something entirely new, stumbling and getting back up every time he failed.
-That's what truly gave him a sense of purpose and excitement.
+The last time I felt this deeply immersed was when I was learning my first programming language, PHP, 7 or 8 years ago.
+Now, I realized, I was once again fully absorbed—learning something entirely new, stumbling and getting back up every time I failed.
+That's what truly gave me a sense of purpose and excitement.
-He thought, I should note this down… this is why I feel so alive when learning and building—falling, but always standing and learning again.
-[image:21]

-Now, he’s planning to build more of these “firefly” circuits and keep optimizing their performance.
+I’m already eager to build even better “fireflies,” blinking smarter, shining longer.
+I don’t know exactly where this all leads, but I know now: the thrill is in the making, the learning and the falling.

 To be continued...
-[image:22]